TmmmmmR/scapy-toolkit/README.md

 # scapy-toolkit
-Some code snapshot that can be used to craft your own tool/exploit
+Some code snapshots that can be used to craft your own tool/exploit !